 - Anna Kvíčalová, Eliška Fulínová, Karolína Pauknerová.
 Where are we now?
 Summary of results so far.
 Short moderated discussion.

 - Cyril Říha (CTS).
-Anthropocene architecture?
-What should rural settlement look like?
+Urbanocene?
+An Anthropocene Perspective(s) on Cities and the Countryside.
 Lecture with discussion.

 07/10 2025 16:00